https://acup.ouhsc.edu/Resources Parent Page: Resources id: 27215 Active Page: Hazardsid:32068

 ABSL-1 Minimal hazard.
 Work involves agents unlikely to cause disease in healthy humans.
 Non-pathogenic microorganisms.

 ABSL-2 Moderate hazard.
-Work involves agents associated with human disease, posing risks of ingestion, mucus membrane contact, or percutaneous exposure.
+Agents associated with human disease; risk via ingestion, mucous membrane contact, or percutaneous exposure.
 Salmonella, pathogenic E. coli.

 ABSL-3 High hazard.
-Work involves aerosol-transmissible agents that may cause serious or lethal disease.
+Aerosol-transmissible agents that may cause serious or lethal disease.
 Mycobacterium tuberculosis, SARS-CoV.

 Chemical Containment Levels (CCL)